 21. The CPR 8-Day Giveaways column reports out how many products you'd have to give away or sell heavily discounted in just over a week in order to rank on the first page of a product search using these words.

 22. The Match Type column shows the various ways in which the keywords are ranking the ASIN product you're researching.
-O means that the product is organically ranking in the first 306 positions when a customer types that word or phrase into Amazon's search field.
-A means that the product is ranking as a recommended keyword by Amazon.
+A O means that the product is organically ranking in the first 306 positions when a customer types that word or phrase into Amazon's search field.
+An A means that the product is ranking as a recommended keyword by Amazon.
 And S means that the product is ranking somewhere in the top 96 sponsored positions when this keyword(s) is searched.
 This column doesn't have a sorting function.

 23. The Amazon Recommended Rank column shows whether or not a keyword(s) is ranked for Amazon Recommended and how high it is ranked.